lesept777/MLP-for-ESP32/README.md

 To declare a network, just create an array of int with the number of neurons in each layer.
 The arguments of the constructor are: number of layers, array of neurons, verbose level.
 ```
 // Declare the network
-int Neurons[] = {2, 20, 1};
+int Neurons[] = {2, 20, 1}; // Number of neurons in each layer (from input to output)
-MLP Net(3, Neurons, 1);
+MLP Net(3, Neurons, 1);     // number of layers, array of neurons, verbose level
 ```

 ## Create a dataset
 To create a dataset, i.e. allocate memory for the data used for training the network, declare the dataset and call the method `createDataset`.
-The arguments are the dataset and the number of data.
+The arguments are the dataset and the number of data (for example the number of lines of the csv file).
 ```
-DATASET dataset;
+DATASET dataset;            // Declare the dataset
-int nData = 300;
+int nData = 300;            // Number of data
 int ret = Net.createDataset (&dataset, nData);
 ```
 The structure of a single data is: an array of floats, the output.
 The array has as many elements as the number of neurons of the input layer.

-The dataset can be filled by reading data from a csv file (stored in SPIFFS) or by putting values in it.
+The dataset can be filled by reading data from a csv file (stored in SPIFFS) using the method `readCsvFromSpiffs` or by putting values in it.
 Example for an input layer with 2 neurons:
 ```
 for (int i = 0; i < nData; i++) {
   dataset.data[i].In[0] = ...;